-What's a program?
+What's in our code?

 - A series of instructions

 - Some are: Store this information (using variables)

 - Some are: Perform this task

 - Usually these will be performed in order from top to bottom

 - It's a little bit like a cooking recipe!